microsoft/WSL-DistroLauncher/README.md

   6. Update `MyDistro.appxmanifest`.
 There are several properties that are in the manifest that will need to be updated with your specific values.
       - Make sure to note the `Identity Publisher` value (by default, `"CN=DistroOwner"`).
 We'll need that for testing the application.
       - Make sure that `<desktop:ExecutionAlias Alias="mydistro.exe" />` is set to something that ends in ".exe".
 This is the command that will be used to launch your distro from the command line and should match the executable name we picked in step 4.
-      - Make sure each of the `Executable` values match the executable name we picked in step 4.
+      - Make sure each of the `Executable` values matches the executable name we picked in step 4.
   7. Copy your tar.gz containing your distro into the root of the project and rename it to `install.tar.gz`.

 ## Build and Test